gabriel-fortin-leblanc/network-analysis/README.md

 The package Network Analysis is composed of different modules, each one containing different functions.
 The main modules are:

 - `network.statistics` for the computation of different statistics on graphs;
-- `network.ergm` which contains multiple submodules for analysing exponential random graph models.
+- `network.ergm` which contains multiple submodules for analyzing exponential random graph models.

 ### Statistics

-To use the package, you first need to import it the specific modules you wants to use.
+To use the package, you first need to import the specific modules you want to use.
 For example, if you want to compute the geometrically weighted degree of a graph, you can use the following command:

 ```python
 from network-analysis import statistics as stat